-Increasingly, my friend and I played silly little games with food, to make it all seem more of a game than an existential shift.
+Increasingly, as my recovery progressed, my friend and I would play silly little games with food, to make it all seem more of a game than an existential shift.
 We both knew the stakes, though, and his part in the playing showed how he cared.
 He was a default vegetarian, but we agreed he'd go and eat a steak:

 He made me feel less alone, and less deadly serious, in my endeavour.
 And that allowed the other element that went along with the fear – the longing – to whisper a little louder than it would otherwise have done: